What is This Foreign Buyer Tax & Why Does it Exist?

 NRST, an abbreviation for non-resident speculation tax, is the official name of the foreign buyer’s tax in the Toronto area.
 While many refer to this tax as a foreign buyers tax to make the purpose of the tax more clear, the official documentation always uses NRST.

-Do I Have to Pay NRST and LTT When Buying a Home in Canada?
+Do I Have to Pay the NRST and LTT When Buying Real Estate in Canada?

 Both of these taxes, the non-resident speculation tax, and the land transfer tax, must be paid separately.
 These taxes are not paid on top of one another; they should be calculated separately based on the cost of the property that is being transferred and then paid to the Ministry of Finance.

-I Am a Canadian Citizen Who Lives Abroad; Do I Have to Pay NRST?
+I Am a Canadian Citizen Who Lives Abroad; Do I Have to Pay the NRST?

-No. As long as you are considered to be a permanent resident of Canada, you are not responsible for paying the NRST regardless of where you are living when you purchase property in Canada.
+No. Those considered to be permanent residents of Canada are not responsible for paying the NRST, regardless of where you are living when you purchase real estate here.

-My Business Partner is Not a Citizen; Do We Have to Pay NRST?
+My Business Partner is Not a Citizen; Do We Have to Pay the NRST?

 Yes; if any individual involved in the purchase is a non-citizen/non-resident of Canada, everyone becomes responsible for paying the NRST.
 If your business partner becomes a resident down the line or otherwise fits into an exemption category, you may not have to pay for the fee.